 Player Support Required

 Required in Response No

 Parent TrackingEvents under Verification elements

 Bounded 0+

 Content A URI to the tracking resource for the event specified using the event attribute.

 Attributes Description

-event A string that defines the event being tracked.
-Accepted values are listed in section 3.17.3

-3.17.4 VerificationParameters
+3.17.5 VerificationParameters

 <VerificationParameters> contains a CDATA-wrapped string intended for bootstrapping the verification code and providing metadata about the current impression.
 The format of the string is up to the individual vendor and should be passed along verbatim.